decred/politeia/README.md

 **Things to note:**

-* The `rpccert` path is referencing a macOS path.
+* The `rpccert` path is referencing a Linux path.
 See above for more OS paths.

 * politeiawww uses an email server to send verification codes for